-Many people were shocked and saddened over a tragic story from Spring Texas in which domestic abuser Ron Lee Haskell was looking for his ex-wife and went to the home of her sister and brother-in-law demanding to know where she was.
+Many people were shocked and saddened by a tragic story from Spring Texas in which domestic abuser Ron Lee Haskell was looking for his ex-wife and went to the home of her sister and brother-in-law demanding to know where she was.

 This is a human interest story, but it is also part of a pattern.
-Reporters should discuss what parts of the story are common and which are unusual.
+Reporters should discuss what parts of the story are common and unusual.
 Reporters should speak with a domestic violence expert to help the readers understand what happened and why.

 Some of the stories have referenced the problem as a domestic dispute.
 This is a misleading phrase that suggests both parties are responsible.
 This man went out and killed six people and wanted to kill more.
 There is nothing mutual about it.